trackpac-ltd/docs.trackpac.io/docs/device-guides/sensecap-t1000.md

 **_Scan QR Code_**

-Scan the QR code on the back of your Browan Tab Object Locator.
+Scan the QR code on the back of your SenseCAP T1000.
 The dialog will let you know when the QR code has been scanned successfully

 **_Claim Code_**